Autocar India

 Maruti Suzuki and Tata Motors report rising demand for EVs and CNG cars

-While prices of compressed natural gas (CNG) has gone up across major cities in India, it’s still more affordable than petrol or diesel.
-However, petrol and diesel prices have been hiked by nearly Rs 8 per litre over the past 11 days, Banerjee mentioned.
-"The CNG vehicles booking, if earlier it was coming at a rate of X, after that announcement it has become 1.4X,” Banerjee said.
+While compressed natural gas (CNG) prices have gone up across major cities in India, it is still more affordable than petrol or diesel.
+Prices of petrol and diesel have been hiked by nearly Rs 8 per litre over the past 11 days, Banerjee mentioned.
+“The CNG vehicles booking, if earlier it was coming at a rate of X, after that announcement, it has become 1.4X.”

-Another automaker that’s witnessed increasing demand for alternate-fuel vehicles amid the ongoing Middle East crisis is Tata Motors.
-Commenting on this development during his interaction with the media, Shailesh Chandra, Managing Director at Tata Motors Passenger Vehicles and Tata Passenger Electric Mobility, said “If I just take the example of May, my demand, which I measure in terms of bookings and not enquiries, electric vehicle bookings would be nearly 30 percent of my demand.”
+Another automaker that has witnessed increasing demand for alternative-fuel vehicles amid the Middle East crisis is Tata Motors.
+Commenting on this development during his interaction with the media, Shailesh Chandra, managing director at Tata Motors Passenger Vehicles and Tata Passenger Electric Mobility, said, “If I just take the example of May, my demand, which I measure in terms of bookings and not enquiries, electric vehicle bookings would be nearly 30 percent of my demand.”
 Chandra also explained that the brand maintains a flexible manufacturing capacity, allowing it to shift production between different powertrain options.

 Furthermore, Tata Motors is working on expanding its production capacity.
 “Right now, we would be supplying about 9,000 to 10,000 a month.
 I believe that in the next three to four months, we’ll try to see if we can enhance our production by 50 percent or so,” Chandra said.
 The automaker also acknowledged constraints from suppliers as a hurdle, with it having to scale up investments in some vendors for increased output.